 - It all starts with the granddaddy of inquisitive pronouns, namely the relative adverb ως (hos), meaning "as" or "so as/as like."
 This word in turn derives from the nominative masculine form of the relative pronoun, namely ος (hos), meaning "that/who/which".
 The relative adverb ως (hos) occurs 498 times in the New Testament (see full concordance) and comes with its own set of derivatives.
 Please refer to our article on the relative pronoun ος (hos) for the details.

-- The interrogative pronoun πως (pos), meaning "how?" or "in what manner?".
+- The adverb or interrogative pronoun πως (pos), meaning "how?" or "in what manner?".
 It occurs 107 times, see full concordance, and very often with such a weak power of interrogation that in translations the question mark becomes obsolete (Matthew 6:28, Mark 5:16, Luke 8:18).

 - The demonstrative adverb τως (tos), meaning "so" or "in this wise".
 This word is not used in the New Testament.

 A second word of the form πως (pos) is an adverb of manner πως (pos).
 This adverb expresses indefiniteness of manner ("in any way" or "by any means") and was probably not recognized as too much of a different word by the average user of Koine Greek.
 The main difference with its homographic counterpart is that this adverb is not interrogative.
 It means "how" without the question mark.
 In the New Testament this adverb does not occur unbound and only as part of a compound: together with the particle of negation μη (me): the conjunction μηπως (mepos), meaning lest somehow.